rs/audience-meter/README.md

 Here are available parameters:

 Usage: audience-meter.js [options]

 Options:

-      -h, --help                         output usage information
-      -V, --version                      output the version number
-      -d, --debug                        Log everything
-      -w, --workers <num>                Number of worker processes to spawn (default to the number of CPUs) --sockjs-url                       URL to the sockjs client library (default is sockjs CDN hosted lib) --notify-delta-ratio <ratio>       Minimum delta of number of members to reach before to notify listeners based on a fraction of the current number of members (default 0.1) --notify-min-delay <seconds>       Minimum delay between notifications (default 2) --notify-max-delay <seconds>       Maximum delay to wait before not sending notification because of min-delta not reached (default 60)
-      --namespace-clean-delay <seconds>  Minimum delay to wait before to clean an empty namespace (default 60) --demo-port <port>                 Public port on which to bind the demo server (default 8080, 0 to disable) --stats-port <port>                Local port on which to bind the global stats server (default 1442, 0 to disable)
+  -h, --help                           output usage information -V, --version                        output the version number -d, --debug                          Log everything -w, --workers <num>                  Number of worker processes to spawn (default to the number of CPUs) -m, --cluster-addr <ip:port>         Use a given multicast IP:PORT to sync several instances of audience-meter
+                                       (disabled by default, prefered address is 239.255.13.37:314) --cluster-notify-interval <seconds>  Interval between notifications for a node's notification (default 2 seconds --cluster-node-timeout <seconds>     Delay after which node's namespace info will be forgotten if no notificationis recieved by a node (default 5 seconds) --sockjs-url                         URL to the sockjs client library (default is sockjs CDN hosted lib) --notify-delta-ratio <ratio>         Minimum delta of number of members to reach before to notify listeners based on a fraction of the current number of members (default 0.1) --notify-min-delay <seconds>         Minimum delay between notifications (default 2) --notify-max-delay <seconds>         Maximum delay to wait before not sending notification because of min-delta not reached (default 60) --namespace-clean-delay <seconds>    Minimum delay to wait before to clean an empty namespace (default 60) --demo-port <port>                   Public port on which to bind the demo server (default 8080, 0 to disable) --stats-port <port>                  Local port on which to bind the global stats server (default 1442, 0 to disable)

 In the webpage of the event, add the following javascript to join an event.: